find-arka/gloo-mesh-notes/README.md

 # Gloo Mesh Enterprise Notes

-## Installation and realted guides
+## Installation and related guides

 ### Using Helm